 - Scroll down to About Device or System Update option.

 - Here you can see the latest update.

 - Click the active “Download” button if there is one.

 After that, you should wait for a while.
 It may take up to half an hour, and your device may restart.
 I recommend that you update your system as often as possible.
 Usually, updates bring you different fixes and performance improvements.
 However, suppose your smartphone is more than 2-3 years old.
 In that case, I recommend avoiding updates because some developers, with the release of new patches, can deliberately slow down older devices so that you upgrade faster.

 If none of the above methods have helped you, resetting your device to factory settings can help.
 It’s important to remember that this will delete all data from it, including your accounts, photos or videos, and all installed third-party apps.
 To do this:

 - Then go to About Phone or General tab.

 - Here you can find Reset and tap on factory data reset.

 - Then your smartphone will reboot, and your purple screen problem should be solved.

-Once again, I want to remind you that all data from your smartphone will be deleted; it will be returned to the settings and appearance it had when you first took the smartphone out of the box.
-If none of the above couldn’t help you, it makes sense to apply to the service center to check your phone and find any hardware problems.
+Once again, I want to remind you that all data from your smartphone will be deleted and returned to the settings and appearance it had when you first took the smartphone out of the box.
+If none of the above couldn’t help you, applying to the service center to check your phone and find any hardware problems makes sense.